andpor/react-native-sqlite-storage/README.md

 The first argument of attach() is the name of the database, which is used in SQLite.openDatabase().
 The second argument is the alias, that is used to query on tables of the attached database.

-The following statement would select data from the master database and include the "second"-database within a simple SELECT/JOIN-statement:
+The following statement would select data from the master database and include the "second" database within a simple SELECT/JOIN statement:

 ```sql
 SELECT * FROM user INNER JOIN second.subscriptions s ON s.user_id = user.id
 ```

-To detach a database, just use the detach()-method:
+To detach a database, just use the detach() method:

 ```js
 dbMaster.detach( 'second', successCallback, errorCallback );
 ```

-For sure, their is also Promise-support available for attach() and detach(), as shown in the example-application under the directory "examples".
+For sure, there is also Promise support available for attach() and detach(), as shown in the example-application under the directory "examples".

-# Original Cordova SQLite Bindings from Chris Brody and Davide Bertola
+## Original Cordova SQLite Bindings from Chris Brody and Davide Bertola

 https://github.com/litehelpers/Cordova-sqlite-storage

 The issues and limitations for the actual SQLite can be found on this site.

-## Issues
+## Known Issues

 1. Android binds all numeric SQL input values to double.
 This is due to the underlying React Native limitation where only a Numeric type is available on the interface point making it ambiguous to distinguish integers from doubles.
 Once I figure out the proper way to do this I will update the codebase [(Issue #4141)] (https://github.com/facebook/react-native/issues/4141).